 Facilities folks in California have been consolidating operations left and right, taking postal retail operations out of commercial districts and shoving them into carrier annexes along the edges of communities: Ukiah, Santa Monica, and El Segundo come to mind from the past year.
 Many of the retail operations being closed and unceremoniously disposed of include historic buildings from the early 20th century and the Great Depression.
-(See: Venice, Santa Monica, La Jolla, Berkeley, and Ukiah.)
+(See: Venice, Santa Monica, La Jolla, and Ukiah.)
 This has been accomplished done over many of the communities' dead bodies.
 But the most absurd plan stems from the area of Thousand Oaks, which lies between Los Angeles and Ventura.
 Here the Postal Service wants to consolidate the Newbury Park Branch [retail operation] into the Newbury Park Carrier Annex.
 I actually spent two nights at a hotel right by the Newbury Park post office last summer when my car needed brake work.

 To give you a geographic fix:

 USPS currently leases the Newbury Branch post office for $179,232 a year.
 There seems to be good reason for this; according to the USPS California Leased Facilities Report, the post office has been in this shopping plaza since May 1968.
 The present lease expires in April.
 This site was chosen to be as accessible to members of the community as possible, and has clearly served this purpose well.
 Let's access a visual: